 - Familiarising themselves with and complying with this policy and acceptable use policies for staff.
 The learning culture within the organisation seeks the avoidance of a blame culture and is key to allowing individuals the confidence to report genuine mistakes.
 However, staff should be aware, that a deliberate or reckless disregard of this policy could result in disciplinary action being taken; - Taking care to ensure the safe keeping of personal data, minimising the risk of its loss or misuse at all times.
-All staff should adopt the approach that they should treat the personal data of others with the same care with which they would treat their own; - Only using computers and other devices authorised by the school for accessing and processing personal data ensuring that they are properly "logged-off" at the end of any session in which they are using personal data; - Storing, transporting and transferring data using encryption and secure password protected devices; - Not transferring personal data offsite (unless in accordance with the guidelines at paragraph 8 or to personal devices; - Deleting data in line with this policy and the retention schedule; - Informing the School of any changes to their personal data, such as a change of address; - Reporting to the Headteacher, or in their absence the DPO in the following circumstances: - Any questions about the operation of this policy, data protection law, retaining or sharing personal data or keeping personal data secure; - o If they have any concerns that this policy is not being followed; - If they are unsure whether they have a lawful basis upon which to use personal data in a particular way; - If they need to rely on or capture consent, deal with data protection rights invoked by an individual, or transfer personal data outside the UK and European Economic Area; - The discovery of a data breach or near miss (immediate action is required) - please refer to the Data Breach Policy and page 9 of this policy; - Whenever they are engaging in a new activity that may affect the privacy rights of individuals; - If they are to share personal data with a data processor, for example a contractor or someone offering a service, in which case a contract is likely to likely to be required and potentially a data protection impact assessment, please see - Sharing Personal Data (paragraph 9).
+All staff should adopt the approach that they should treat the personal data of others with the same care with which they would treat their own; - Only using computers and other devices authorised by the Trust or school for accessing and processing personal data ensuring that they are properly "logged-off" at the end of any session in which they are using personal data; - Storing, transporting and transferring data using encryption and secure password protected devices; - Not transferring personal data offsite or to personal devices (unless in accordance with the guidelines at paragraph 8) - Deleting data in line with this policy and the Records Retention Policy - Informing the School of any changes to their personal data, such as a change of address - Reporting to the Headteacher, or in their absence the DPO in the following circumstances: - Any questions about the operation of this policy, data protection law, retaining or sharing personal data or keeping personal data secure; - If they have any concerns that this policy is not being followed; - If they are unsure whether they have a lawful basis upon which to use personal data in a particular way; - If they need to rely on or capture consent, deal with data protection rights invoked by an individual, or transfer personal data outside the European Economic Area; - The discovery of a data breach or near miss (immediate action is required) please refer to the Data Breach Policy. - Whenever they are engaging in a new activity that may affect the privacy rights of individuals; - If they are to share personal data with a data processor, for example a contractor or someone offering a service, in which case a contract is likely to likely to be required please see - Sharing Personal Data (section 10)

-6. Data Protection Officer (DPO)
+6 Data Protection Officer (DPO)

 The Data Protection Officer (DPO) is responsible for advising on the implementation of this policy, monitoring compliance with data protection law, providing support and developing related policies and guidelines where applicable, in amongst other data protection related functions.
-They will provide an annual report on compliance directly to the Board of trustees and, where relevant, provide each School with advice and recommendations on data protection issues.
+They will provide an annual report on compliance directly to the Trust Board and, where relevant, provide the Central Trust and School with advice and recommendations on data protection issues.

-The Trust has appointed i-West as its DPO, and they can be contacted by email at:
+The School has appointed i-West as its DPO and they can be contacted by email at